I. The Misframed Argument

 But its seduction is also its disqualification.

 The moment we attempt to treat time as fundamental structure, it begins to fracture.
 Our experience of time is asymmetric: memory points one way, expectation the other.
-We feel a “now” that seems privileged, yet physics has no use for privileged nows.
-We speak of time “flowing,” yet no one has ever measured a flow of time; we measure change, and then reify the measure.
+We feel a "now" that seems privileged, yet physics has no use for privileged nows.
+We speak of time "flowing," yet no one has ever measured a flow of time.
+We measure change, and then reify the measure.

 Time is saturated with anthropology.

-And when physics attempts to eliminate time from its foundations—to describe reality as structure rather than flow—it finds itself repeatedly drawn toward block descriptions in which past, present, and future are parts of a whole.
+And when physics attempts to eliminate time from its foundations, to describe reality as structure rather than flow, it finds itself repeatedly drawn toward block descriptions in which past, present, and future are parts of a whole.

 Many people can accept such descriptions intellectually.
 Far fewer can accept them emotionally.
 Block time feels cold, inhuman, almost insulting.
 It appears to remove the one axis that makes our lives feel lived.
 It turns our biographies into geometry.

-That resistance is an anthropomorphic reflex.
+That resistance is anthropomorphic.

 Time is the way a three-dimensional organism experiences confinement inside a structure it cannot traverse.